[3.7] Sovyn's Lazy Pally - Tanky Templar with Max Block

 (Optional) Triggers - Note: These are optional but very helpful for endgame.

-Cast when Damage Taken (CWDT) - You can obtain a Cast when Damage Taken gem for free from Silk at the conclusion of the 'Sharp and Cruel' quest in Act 2 Cruel difficulty.
+Cast when Damage Taken (CWDT) - You can obtain a Cast when Damage Taken gem from Petarus and Vanja after completion of 'The Eternal Nightmare' quest in Act 4.
 Do not level this trigger gem, leave it at level 1.

 Link it with a level 3 Golem gem.
 Your choice -- Summon Flame Golem: The Flame Golem will be your companion occasionally and add to your damage as well as providing some of his own in the form of fire spells.
 Summon Ice Golem: A slight upgrade from the Flame Golem for very high level characters with critical strike capability.
 Summon Chaos Golem: An option if you want a tiny bit more defense.